Annual Summer Public Health Research

 - What kind of satellite receiver do I need?
 If we obtain sufficient funding we will broadcast on c-band.
 We purchase limited technical support from the satellite vendor.
 Please stay tuned.

 - How do I register a satellite downlink or group viewing site?
 Information can be found at the broadcast page.

 - How do I get the satellite coordinates?
 Satellite coordinates become available to us about 2 weeks before the broadcast.
 We send them to early registrants at the email addresses you provide through the registration form.
 Thereafter the coordinates are displayed at the end of the site registration procedure.

 - Where can I receive the broadcast?
+The webcast should be available from any Internet connection (broadband is recommended).
 The satellite broadcast covers, approximately, the continental U.S. When the specific satellite is known we can provide a link to the coverage map.
-The webcast should be available from any Internet connection (broadband is recommended).

-- May we tape the broadcast?
+- May we record the broadcast?
 The site agreemeent specifically permits registered sites to make a copy of the broadcast for use in their institution, including library use and internal rebroadcast.
 We have in the past been able to give permission for other uses, so please feel free to ask about rebroadcasts.

 The Annual Videoconference is one of three major activities of the Minority Health Project.
 The second is the broadcast of the Annual William T. Small, Jr. Keynote Lecture from the Minority Student Caucus-led Annual Minority Health Conference, each February.
 The third activity is our website, which serves to publicize these events and to provide a single location where you can find out about all minority health-related activities at UNC.

 - What has been the impact of past conferences?